carafelix/minimalist-library/README.md

 ## Learnt

-- Do not build a feature (in this case was a function to retrieve the house object internals from URLsearchParams) without having finished the actual object it consumes
+- Do not build a feature (in this case was a function to retrieve the house object internals from URLsearchParams) without having finished the actual object it consumes.
+This was especially important since I only realized afterwards that there is a max header length for url params, so retrieving long strings of information was not feasible.
+It is only worth it to retrieve and share internal state via URLparams if the data it mimics it can be concise enough.
+Data points that are later processed are fine, but must be 2000 chars long max.

 ## to-do

 - Add interval time limit to Google API calls
+- remove shadow / repeat name variables

 ## leftovers